Chris Jackson (oncologist)

-Christopher Glyn Charles Alexander Jackson is a New Zealand medical oncologist specialising in gastrointestinal cancers and melanoma.
+Christopher Glyn Charles Alexander Jackson is a New Zealand medical oncologist, who specialises in gastrointestinal cancers and melanoma.
 He is professor of oncology at the University of Otago, and consultant oncologist at Dunedin Hospital.
 Jackson is the founder of Mercy Cancer Care, and co-leader of the Cancer National Clinical Network for Health New Zealand Te Whatu Ora.
 His advocacy led to the creation of the national cancer agency Te Aho o Te Kahu, and he serves on its advisory council.
 He is the former medical director of the Cancer Society of New Zealand.

 Early life and education

-Jackson was born and grew up in Oamaru, and is from a family of teachers, although he decided as a teenager that he wanted to become a doctor.
+Jackson was born and grew up in Oamaru, and is from a family of teachers.
+He decided as a teenager that he wanted to become a doctor.
 He attended Waitaki Boys' High School and then studied medicine at the University of Otago, graduating with Bachelor of Medicine and Bachelor of Surgery degrees in 2000.
 After graduating, Jackson became interested in palliative care.